USA | 12 minutes | 2017

 CAF: Can we expect more powerful and emotional stories from you in the near future?

 Huang: 1:1 Productions which Karla Mosley and I co-founded, champions women of color in front of and behind the camera.
 We have several projects out there and in the works.
 Some funny, some heartbreaking, some both.
-Personally, I am writing some other pieces ranging in genre and topic.
-So, yes, you can expect more.
+And personally, I am writing some other pieces ranging in genre and topic.

 Xin is one of the many great projects shared with CineAsian Films through our submissions process.
 If you’d like to join them, submit your film.